irausch25/CS4641-Project/index.md

    - Average Precision: ~85.8%
    - Average F1-Score: 0.851

    Contrary to the Gaussian version, the Multinomial Naive Bayes model exceeded our expectations.
 The metrics are substantially better than the Gaussian implementation, with the average accuracy aligning more closely with our initial set goals.
-Using Bag-of-Words for feature extraction, which breaks down text into individual word counts, aligned well with multinomial probabilitic framework of a multinomial naive bayes.
-The synergy between the two allowed this implementation to capture relevant patterns that are representative of the different emotions, which allowed for the improved metrics.
+Using Bag-of-Words for feature extraction, which breaks down text into individual word counts, aligned well with the multinomial probabilistic framework of a multinomial naive bayes.
+The synergy between the two allowed this implementation to capture relevant patterns that are representative of the different emotions, which allowed for improved metrics.

    ![alt text](plots/MultinomialNBconfusion.png)

    Analyzing the confusion matrix for the Multinomial Naive Bayes model, we see a stark contrast to the Gaussian variant.
-The diagonal elements, indicating correct classifications, are more prominent across all emotional categories, which suggests the model was able discern between different emotions effectively.
+The diagonal elements, indicating correct classifications, are more prominent across all emotional categories, which suggests the model was able to discern between different emotions effectively.
 Notably, the precision for the sadness (0) and joy (1) were particularly high However, there is room for improvement in correctly classifying less frequent emotions, such as love (2) and surprise (5).
-From the matrix, we can see that the model still confuses them with other emotions, espcially surprise.
+From the matrix, we can see that the model still confuses them with other emotions, especially surprise.

 ### SVM (Support Vector Machine)

-For SVM, we tested our implementation using two different kernels, a linear one and non-linear rbf (Radial Basis Function).
-We utilized a guess and check system to test for linear seperability because after vectorization, we have 57697 features, which is difficult to visualize.
+For SVM, we tested our implementation using two different kernels, a linear one and a non-linear RBF (Radial Basis Function).
+We utilized a guess and check system to test for linear separability because after vectorization, there were 57697 features, which is difficult to visualize.

 1. **SVM using RBF Kernel**